nymtech/nym/documentation/dev-portal/src/events/cryptotalk/nym-vpn-faq.md

 If this your first time hearing about NymVPN, make sure you read [NymVPN webpage](https://nymvpn.com/en), the official [support & FAQ page](https://nymvpn.com/en/support) and our guide on how to [install, run and test](./nym-vpn.md) the client.

-Below are some extra FAQ's which came out during the event.
+Below are some extra FAQs which came out during the event.

 ### What's the difference between 2-hops and 5-hops

-The default is 5-hops (including Entry and Exit Gateways), which means that the traffic goes from the local client to Entry Gateway -> though 3 layes of Mix Nodes -> to Exit Gateway -> internet. this option uses all the Nym Mixnet features for maximum privacy.
+The default is 5-hops (including Entry and Exit Gateways), which means that the traffic goes from the local client to Entry Gateway -> through 3 layers of Mix Nodes -> to Exit Gateway -> internet. this option uses all the Nym Mixnet features for maximum privacy.

 ```
                       ┌─►mix──┐  mix     mix